GarthSmith/10kTacticsPublic/README.md

 # 10kTacticsPublic

-Public access to report and track bugs.
+Hello!
+Please use this page to report and track bugs in 10k Tactics!